JayJay-lab/HPC-Applications/README.md

 As for the results, one group is always marked as active (if any results exist) which by default is the result of the most recent simulation.
 Each input and result has a ten number string that is randomly generated when that data is written to the file.
 This QID (quasi unique identifier) is used to separate different inputs and results from one another.
 Each input and result also contains the date at which they were created, what type they are (e.g. 2D vs 3D tokamak magnetic field), and an optional description given by the user.
 It is strongly recommended to document your work using the description field which can also be used to conveniently access the data in postprocessing.

+# Data access

+No actual data is read during the initialization, so these objects are very light-weight and new instances can be created at will The contents of the file are accessed via Ascot.data, which is an instance of Ascot5IO, and it provides a “treeview” of the file which was illustrated in the previous section.

+Inputs are divided to groups depending on what type of input data they provide.
+All magnetic field inputs are located in the bfield group, all electric field inputs in the efield group, and so on.
+All different input parent groups are instances of InputNode class